rustyscreeps/room_visual_ext/README.md

 ## Installation

-Add a dependency in our `Cargo.toml`:
+Add a dependency to your `Cargo.toml`:
 ```
 [dependencies]
 room_visual_ext = "0.1.0"